Introduction to Community-Engaged Learning

-Community-Based Learning is experiential education that simultaneously – and in roughly equal balance – promotes student learning and meets community needs.
-CBL courses aim to benefit both students and communities through:
+Community-Engaged Learning is experiential education that simultaneously – and in roughly equal balance – promotes student learning and meets community needs.
+These courses aim to benefit both students and communities through:

 - directing education toward the pursuit of co-creating solutions to complex social challenges and in so doing impacting the public good; and